NobodysLackey/surge-react-deployment/README.md

 ## Deploy

-Any time you want to deploy, run that custom script you put in your `package.json` file.
+Any time you want to deploy, run the custom script you put in your `package.json` file.
 Do so from the root of your project:

 ```sh
 npm run build